shahmeerawan31/cybersecuriy/cyber security.md

 the best example of confidentiality is that the while doing banking the authorized person have an access to the account num or the password

 * INTEGRITY
-THE DATA OR INFORMATION WE stored or  SHARE IS ACCURATE OR NOT we link this with critical case like the nuclear information in this case we cant modify even a single word
+THE DATA OR INFORMATION WE stored or  SHARE IS ACCURATE OR NOT E.g we know that the word hello can be transfer in 5 packets if the one packet can be change our deleted the whole word  is change the reciever can't get the accurate data
 * AVAILABILITY
 ONCE COMPUTER CAPTURE THE DATA IS AVAILABLE TO THE USER WHEN ITS NEEDED
 * * StEP TO FIX CRIME